The Ultimate Costa Rica Packing List

 Waterproof Phone Case

+Try a waterproof phone case if a GoPro isn’t your thing.
 Most modern phones have some degree of waterproofing, but there are also great lanyard-style bags like this that keep your phone close and protected from the elements.
-We used them when rafting or exploring waterfalls to get some photos along the way and the phone back safe and sound.
+We use them when rafting or exploring waterfalls to get some photos along the way.

 Toiletries and Bath Amenities